COPRS/production-common/rs-processing-common/README.md

 | `elasticsearch.search-result-limit` | Limitation of search result when searching for evictable files in the DLM index.
 Only this amount of files will be handled in one iteration | `1000` |
 | `eviction-management-worker.eviction-interval-ms` | Specifies the interval in milliseconds between invocations of the Eviction routine for searching and deleting evictable files from OBS/MDC/Prip | `600000` |

-## Request Repository
+## Request Parking Lot

 The component provides an interface to list and restart failed processings.

 Prerequisites:

-As a frontend to the COPRS DLQ sub system, the Request Repository needs to access the failed processings, that are stored by the DLQ component in a MongoDB database.
+As a frontend to the COPRS DLQ sub system, the Request Parking Lot needs to access the failed processings, that are stored by the DLQ component in a MongoDB database.
 Thus it is required to have a MongoDB instance available and setup.
 For further general information regarding the creation of a secret for the  MongoDB instance, please see [COPRS MongoDB](/processing-common/doc/secrets.md)

-The default configuration provided is expecting a secret `mongorequestrepository` in the namespace `processing` containing a field for PASSWORD and USERNAME that can be used in order to authenticate at the MongoDB.
+The default configuration provided is expecting a secret `mongorequestparkinglot` in the namespace `processing` containing a field for PASSWORD and USERNAME that can be used in order to authenticate at the MongoDB.

 In order to generate the secret, you can use the following commands:
-``kubectl create secret generic mongorequestrepository --from-literal=USERNAME=<MONGO_USER> --from-literal=PASSWORD=<MONGO_PASSWORD>``
+``kubectl create secret generic mongorequestparkinglot --from-literal=USERNAME=<MONGO_USER> --from-literal=PASSWORD=<MONGO_PASSWORD>``

 Please note that further initialization might be required.
-For the Request Repository component please execute the following commands in the MongoDB in order to create the credentials for the secret:
+For the Request Parking Lot component please execute the following commands in the MongoDB in order to create the credentials for the secret:
 ``
 db.createUser({user: "<USER>", pwd: "<PASSWORD>", roles: [{role: "readWrite", db: "coprs"}]}) ``